luigirizzo/netmap/README.md

 The `./configure && make` build system in the LINUX/ directory will let you patch device driver sources and build some netmap-enabled device drivers.
-Please look at `LINUX/README.md` for details.
+Please look at `LINUX/README.md` for more instructions.

 Make sure you have kernel headers matching your installed kernel.
 The sources for e1000e, igb, ixgbe and i40e will be downloaded